← Back to blog

 Made it this far into a bullet heaven post?
 You'll want this one.

 Granny's Rampage: a locked-and-loaded grandmother vs. demonic suburbia.
 Demon squirrels, possessed Karens, an Enrage mode at low health.
-On Steam June 22.
+Out now on Steam.